DynaSpan/Extended-Dapper/README.md

 - ~Mapping to & from POCOs~
 - ~Make sure `OneToMany` and `ManyToOne` mappings properly apply to `INSERT`s, `UPDATE`s, `DELETE`s & `SELECT`s~
 - ~Repositories~
-- Setup local DB for unittests
+- ~Setup local DB for unittests~
-- Write unittests
+- Write unittests (working on it)
 - Setup CI/CD for automated deployment to NuGet
 - Transaction support
 - Setup documentation
 - (Proper) support for more than 1 primary key
 - Optimize reflection calls
 - Optimize relation mapping (should be able to better implement it with Dapper)
-- Implement more `SqlProviders`
+- Implement more `SqlProviders` and refactor them
 - Lazy loading of `OneToMany` and `ManyToOne`
 - Implement `ManyToMany` attribute
 - Better error-handling implementation